 In season one, episode seven - 'Detention' Dawson compares the group's Saturday detention to the film, 'The Breakfast Club.'
 He mentions the cast are now languishing in TV obscurity.
 Pacey then mentions Emilio Estevez from the film, saying 'he was in those duck movies, remember?
 God those were classics.
 So funny.'
-Joshua Jackson was in fact in 'The Mighty Ducks' with Emilio Estevez.
+Joshua Jackson was in fact in all 3 of 'The Mighty Ducks' with Emilio Estevez.

 The character of Joey is inspired by Fannie Norwood, a long-time friend of Kevin Williamson.
 According to Williamson: "If Fannie watches, she will know exactly where I got some stuff.
 It's nice because only she will know."